Imikebre/CRT_materiali/LAB-K1/README.md

 Username: complreti
 Password: reti2026PWD

--Once logged in, the Ubuntu VM will automatically start and display in full-screen console mode.
+* Item Once logged in, the Ubuntu VM will automatically start and display in full-screen console mode.

--Run Docker.
+*item Run Docker.

-[Shutdown Steps:]
+**Shutdown Steps:**

 Shut down properly by running the command poweroff in the terminal (or via the GUI shutdown menu if available).